leomeyer/OpenHAT/src/openhatd/docs/concepts.md

 	World = 2
 	WebServer = 3

-The `Root` section here specifies that the `Hello`, `World` and the `WebServer` nodes should be evaluated in this order (the setting value must be a number specifying the position in the list; it is not required that these numbers be unique).
+This example `Root` section specifies that the `Hello`, `World` and the `WebServer` nodes should be evaluated in this order (the setting value must be a number specifying the position in the list; it is not required that these numbers be unique).

 	[Hello]
 	Type = DigitalPort